mikoiv/MicrosoftSentinel-Logstash-DCRs/Fortigate/README.md

 ## Fortigate CEF integration to Microsoft Sentinel with Logstash

+Example on CEF log collection to Microsoft Sentinel with Logstash and Data Collection Rules (DCR).

 Tested on FortiOS v7.2.x.

-Utilizes Logstash to forward CEF messages to Sentinel, via Data Collection Rule.

 Remember to review both the **Logstash filter** and the **DCR TransformKQL** to understand how this filters and maps the logs.
 Make changes according to your own needs.